basecamp/handbook/benefits-and-perks.md

 ## Flexible Spending Account (FSA)

-The FSA is an account where you can set aside pre-tax money for out-of-pocket medical expenses, such as prescriptions, over-the-counter medicine, vision care, etc. You have to decide up front how much money you want to put in the account, and the max is $2,650/year.
-There is a separate type of FSA for dependent care (child or elder care), and the max for that plan is $5,000/year.
+The FSA is an account where you can set aside pre-tax money for out-of-pocket medical expenses, such as prescriptions, over-the-counter medicine, vision care, etc. You have to decide up front how much money you want to put in the account, and the max is $2,750/year.
+There is a separate type of FSA for dependent care (child or elder care), and the max for that plan is $5,000/year or $2,500/year if you split this with a partner.
 This is an entirely optional program; if you don't think you'll use it, you need not sign up.
 Open enrollment is in December every year, with new coverage beginning January 1.

 ## Paid Time Off